Panasonic GX7 Comparison Review

 The Panasonic Lumix DMC-GX7 is a mirrorless interchangeable lens camera that was announced in August 2013 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.8 megapixel.

-The Panasonic GX7 has a Camera Elo of 2085.
+Is the Panasonic GX7 a good camera?
+The GX7 has a Camera Elo of 2090.
 This rating puts the GX7 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the GX7 falls among the top 40 percent.
+In terms of its sensor size category (Four Thirds cameras), the GX7 ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Mirrorless system camera|